craigtp/BookDigests/BookDigests/SoftwareEstimation.md

 * Present your estimates to project stakeholders in a way that allows you to tighten up your estimates as you move further into the project (I.e. always use ranges rather than a single point).

 ## Chapter 17 - Standardized estimation procedures
-* Develop a standardized estimation procedure at the organisational level and use it for all projects to ensure consistency, repeatability and protection from pressures to change an estimate simply because a powerful stakeholder doesn’t like the result.
+* Develop a standardized estimation procedure at the organisational level and use it for all projects to ensure consistency, repeatability and protection from pressures to change an estimate simply because a powerful stakeholder doesn't like the result.
 * Standardized procedures will:  emphasise counting and computing over judgement, use multiple estimation approaches, defines how the estimation approach changes over the course of a project and contains a clear description of any inaccuracies.
 * Coordinate your Standardized Estimation Procedure with your SDLC.
 * Always perform introspection on your estimates and the procedures that produced them.
 Check for accuracy, wide enough ranges, high or low bias and which techniques produced the best estimates over time.